KnisterPeter/smaller-dev-server/README.md

 Summary
 -------
 The smaller-dev-server acts as proxy to some web application but intercepts configured requests to process javascript, css and images.
+It uses [Smaller](https://github.com/KnisterPeter/Smaller) to utilize all the tools to process resources.

 ![](http://knisterpeter.github.io/smaller-dev-server/Smaller%20Development%20Server%20Architecture%20Chart.svg)